eakbas/FoveatedObjectDetector/README.md

 # Foveated Object Detector

 This repository contains the MATLAB source for the Foveated Object Detector (FOD) described in our paper [1] and technical report [2].
-The code was only tested on (K)ubuntu Linux 14.04 (and 16.04) using MATLAB R2014a and above.
+The code was tested on (K)ubuntu Linux 14.04 (and 16.04) using MATLAB R2014a and above.

-The script `main.m` contains example calls on how to  train and run the FOD (and also its sliding window (SW) version) on a sample dataset provided under `data/`.
+The script `main.m` contains example calls that show how to  train and run the FOD (and also its sliding window (SW) version) on a sample dataset provided under `data/`.